OcelotWalrus/F-15EX/aircraft/F-15/README.md

 This project aims to enhance the already-existing F-15C and D models originally made by Richard Harrison and other various contributors.
 But, the main aim is to develop the F-15EX model from that already-existing model, only changing the cockpit's model, being extremely different from the F-15C, but also add as much as weapons as the F-16 FlightGear model, develop A/G operations by adding more bombs types, racks and etc. The development of the MPCD (multi-page control display), the TWS radar display (for example use different symbols for unknown objects or missiles etc.), the HUD (adding modes and more useful info).
 The creation of a very detailed PDF manual is also under development.

-For now, what's been done is:
+For now, what's been done is (all these changes only apply to the F-15EX variant if not specified):

 - The creation of the EX variant (cockpit model is still old F-15C)
 - The enhancement of the C variant cockpit (added simulation of chaff/flare release and low ammo lights, engine flame out oral warning)